 Figure (_label_fig:screenshot-pam-refbuild-authmod-rule) shows a sample policy rule.
 This one is from the authorization table and essentially states that users in the UNIXADMINS user class are auto-approved for access to systems where integration is via SSH and the system in question is attached to the UNIX policy.

-Separately from this, the Privileged Access Manager reference implementation incorporates a standard process to review discovered Windows services and service accounts and, for each, indicate:
+In addition, Identity Express: Privileged Access Edition incorporates a standard process to review discovered Windows services and service accounts and, for each, indicate:

 - Whether the service should be managed.